 There can be a few things going on here.
 If you have an open fire it is most likely to be parging which is the old dry cement that used to line the chimney originally.
 This does not indicate anything is wrong structurally and happens a lot.
 The parging will land in your fireplace ready to swept away.

-If your chimney flue is properly lined by a HETAS installer then any falling debris is safely contained within the flexible liner, it would be sooty/ crystalised tar that landed on the top of the throat plate of the stove, ready to be re-burnt.
+If your chimney flue is properly lined by a HETAS installer then any falling debris is safely contained within the flexible liner or clay liner blocks.
+It will be sooty/ crystalised tar and will be landing on the top of the throat plate of the stove, ready to be re-burnt.
 This is fairly normal and nothing to worry about unless it happens a lot, in which case could indicate that you are burning the fuels too low and not achieving full combustion.
-A stove thermometer would help (if you don’t already have one).
+A stove thermometer would help with this (if you don’t already have one).